MapRVA/maprva.org/_pages/projects/water-crisis.md

 [View full map](https://overpass-ultra.us/#map&query=url:https://maprva.github.io/2025-water-crisis/sev1_median_duration.ultra)

-### Median Duration of Down to just a trickle
+### Median Duration of "Down to Just a Trickle"

-_Hover or tap the cells to see the number of hours and reports for that area._
+_Hover or tap the cells to see the number of hours and reports for that area.
+Level of detail shown will adjust by zoom level._

 <iframe
   width="10000"